AdamsLair/duality/.github/ISSUE_TEMPLATE/feature_request.md

 ### Attachments

-- [Feature Requests] Mockup screenshots and sketches (if applicable)
+- Mockup screenshots and sketches (if applicable)